 Education, Training and Enterprise

-The Education and Training program provides subsidies to assist IBN Community Members with scholarships and the costs of primary and secondary education and to attend vocational and higher education accredited courses offered by Australian schools, universities, colleges and Registered Training Organisations.
-Enterprise Grants assist members to start or develop a Pilbara-based business or social enterprise.
+The Education and Training program provides assists IBN Community Members with scholarships and the costs of kindy – Year 12 expenses, and to attend vocational and higher education accredited courses offered by Australian schools, universities, colleges and Registered Training Organisations.
+Enterprise Grants are also available to assist members to start or develop a business or social enterprise.

 1.1 Household Computers for Educational Purposes